MicrosoftDocs/power-platform/power-platform/alm/devops-github-actions.md

   - D365CE
 ---

-# GitHub Actions for the Power Platform (Preview)
+# GitHub Actions for the Microsoft Power Platform (Preview)

 [This topic is pre-release documentation and is subject to change.]

 [GitHub Actions](https://help.github.com/articles/about-github-actions) enable developers to build automated software development lifecycle workflows.

-With GitHub Actions for the Power Platform you can create workflows that you can set up in your repository to build, test, package, release and deploy apps, automations, bots and other components built on the Power Platform. avaiable actions include:
+With GitHub Actions for the Microsoft Power Platform you can create workflows in your repository to build, test, package, release and deploy apps, perform automation, manage bots and other components built on the Microsoft Power Platform.
+Available GitHub Actions include the following:

 <ul><li>Import/export of application metadata (also known as
-solutions) that contains the various platform components such as customer engagement apps (Dynamics 365 Sales, Customer Service, Field Service, Marketing, and Project Service Automation), canvas apps, model-driven apps, UI flows, virtual agents, AI Builder models, and connectors between development environments and source control</li></ul>
+solutions) that contain the various platform components such as customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), canvas apps, model-driven apps, UI flows, virtual agents, AI Builder models, and connectors between development environments and source control.</li></ul>
-<ul><li>Deploying to downstream environments</li></ul>
+<ul><li>Deploying to downstream environments.</li></ul>

 <ul><li>Provisioning or de-provisioning
-environments.
-(Available October 2020)</li></ul>
+environments (available October 2020).</li></ul>

-<ul><li>Perform static analysis check against solutions by using the Power Apps checker service (Available October 2020)</li></ul>
+<ul><li>Perform static analysis check against solutions by using the Power Apps checker service (available October 2020).</li></ul>

-GitHub actions for the Power Platform can be used along with any other available GitHub actions to compose your build and release workflows.
-Workflows that teams commonly put in place include provisioning development environments, Export from Development environment to source control, generate builds, and release.
+GitHub Actions for the Microsoft Power Platform can be used along with any other available GitHub Actions to compose your build and release workflows.
+Workflows that teams commonly put in place include provisioning development environments, export from development environment to source control, generate builds, and release.

 ## Key concepts
 GitHub Actions enable you to create custom software development life cycle (SDLC) workflows directly in your GitHub repository.
 For an overview of GitHub Actions and core concepts, review the following articles: